Sinxmartes/profile/README.md

 My original name is Marco Medeiros, but my friends call me Sinxmartes or just Sinx.
 My username came from the RPG game Ragnarok.

-I've been working with programming since I was 14 years old, I work with several languages, from Assembly, Lua, C, C++, C#, JS, TS, among others.
+I've been working with programming since I was 14 years old, I work with several languages, from Assembly, Lua, C, C++, C#, JS, Dart, TS, among others.

 ___